bytepill/SQL-data-warehouse-project/README.md

 •	Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+---

+## 📊 Exploratory Data Analysis (EDA)

+In the **EDA phase**, we analyze raw and transformed data to understand its structure, quality, and underlying patterns.
+Key tasks include:
+- Examining data distributions and statistics
+- Exploring date ranges, dimensions, and measures
+- Identifying data quality issues
+- Ranking and magnitude analysis

+These steps help ensure the data is consistent and ready for deeper analytics.

+---

+## 📈 Advanced Data Analytics

+Advanced analytics provides actionable business insights beyond basic reporting.
+Implemented advanced analyses include:
+- Change-over-time analysis to detect trends
+- Cumulative and part-to-whole analysis to monitor aggregate growth
+- Data segmentation to identify customer and product clusters
+- Performance analysis for evaluating KPIs
+- Custom reports for customers and product performance

+These analyses support data-driven decision-making and strategic business actions.

+---

 ## 📂 Repository Structure
 ```
 data-warehouse-project/